|Jimi Hendrix Trivia|

 Alice Cooper, the shock rock legend has been represented by Shep Gordon since the 1960s - and it was only because of Hendrix that the pair met in Los Angeles, launching Cooper's band's career.
 He tells Britain's Daily Express: "My manager for the last 40 years has been Shep Gordon.
 In the late Sixties, Shep met Jimi at an L.A. hotel pool with (soul band) The Chambers Brothers.
 When Jimi asked Shep what he did he replied he didn't know yet.
 Jimi replied: 'Are you Jewish?
 You should be a manager.'
 "One of The Chambers Brothers then said, 'There's a rock band living in our basement and they need a manager.'
 If Jimi hadn't been sunbathing that day who knows where we all might have ended up?"

 Leon Hendrix was not included in Al Hendrix's Will, and received no money or any part of Jimi's estate upon his father's death.

 Noel Redding signed away all his royalty rights to his Hendrix recordings for a lump sum payment of $250,000 in the early 1970's

 Former Vice President Dan Quayle is a big Jimi Hendrix fan.

-The Are You Experienced LP was prevented from reaching Number 1 on the albums charts in America by The Beatles Sgt.
-Peppers Lonely Hearts Club Band.
+The Are You Experienced LP was prevented from reaching Number 1 on the albums charts in America in 1967 by The Beatles Sgt.
+Peppers Lonely Hearts Club Band LP.